Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Proposed Emulator

-In addition to the previous results, we analyzed the effect of quantization noise not only to understand its impact on logical error rate performance and hardware savings in terms of area, power, and time but also because some studies have shown that a certain level of noise can enhance the convergence of BP decoders \cite{Poulin2008Onthe}, \cite{du2023layered}, \cite{du2024check}.
-For this reason, we tested different quantization schemes with the previous codes to determine if we could benefit from the quantization noise.
+In addition to the previous results, we analyzed the effect of quantization noise not only to understand its impact on LER performance and hardware savings in terms of area, power, and time but also because some studies have shown that a certain level of noise can enhance the convergence of BP decoders \cite{Poulin2008Onthe}, \cite{du2023layered}, \cite{du2024check}.
+For this reason, we tested different quantization schemes for the messages computed in BP to determine if we could benefit from the quantization noise.

-Some of the quantization schemes we tested include 8 bits, with 4 of them fractional (q[8,4]); 7 bits, with 3 of them fractional (q[7,3]); and an extreme case of 4 bits, with 2 fractional (q[4,2]).
-Fig. \ref{fig:QuantEmulatorResults} presents a comparison of the (1020,136) QLDPC code.
+Some of the quantization schemes we tested include 8 bits, with 4 of them to represent the fractional part of the messages (q[8,4]); 7 bits, with 3 of them fractional (q[7,3]); and an extreme case of 4 bits, with 2 fractional (q[4,2]).
+Fig. \ref{fig:QuantEmulatorResults} presents a comparison of the LER obtained with a BP decoder for the (1020,136) QLDPC code applying different quantization schemes.
 For the sake of simplicity, we omitted the results for the other codes and quantization schemes, but similar conclusions were drawn.

 As observed, the most trivial outcome is that using only 4 bits significantly degrades performance compared to using 7 or 8 bits.
-Additionally, the performance difference until a logical error rate of $10^{-4}$ seems reasonable compared to classical LDPC decoders; thus, 7 or 8 bits appear sufficient for message exchange \cite{Hailes2016Survey}.
-However, a surprising finding is that below a logical error rate of $10^{-4}$, the scheme with fewer bits outperforms those with more bits, indicating that quantization noise may assist in the convergence of the algorithm.
+Additionally, the performance difference until a LER of $10^{-4}$ seems reasonable; thus, 7 or 8 bits appear sufficient for message exchange between check nodes and variable nodes \cite{Hailes2016Survey}.
+However, a surprising finding is that below a LER of $10^{-4}$, the scheme with fewer bits outperforms those with more bits, indicating that quantization noise may assist in the convergence of the algorithm.
+The observation that lower bit-width quantization can outperform higher precision at low logical error rates (below $10^{-4}$) is not new to the decoding literature.
+In classical LDPC decoding \cite{ngassa2015density}, \cite{mheich2016code}, \cite{zhang2013quantized}, \cite{richardson2003error}, prior works have demonstrated that coarse quantization limits message magnitudes, suppresses harmful feedback loops, and mitigates trapping-set effects, especially in the error-floor regime.
+However, quantum LDPC codes differ from their classical counterparts due to degeneracy and strong correlations in their graph structure \cite{panteleev2021degenerate}, which invalidate traditional analytic methods such as density evolution.
+As a result, hardware-level emulation becomes essential for accurately assessing decoding performance under finite-precision constraints.
+In this context, quantization introduces structured noise that disrupts feedback loops and prevents cycles from reinforcing erroneous messages, which can improve decoding accuracy.
+While further theoretical development is needed to predict the most effective quantization schemes without exhaustive emulation, this phenomenon highlights the need for innovative approaches to analyze quantum LDPC decoders, where classical methods fall short.
+In the meantime, emulation remains the only reliable way to verify the behavior of quantum LDPC decoders under finite-precision constraints.